Jsilver004/inter-vlan-defense-lab/README.md

 Security Impact: By forcing the port into static access mode and disabling DTP negiotation, unauthorized trunk formation was prevented: This mitigates the chances of VLAN hopping attacks and strengthens network segmentation by ensuring devices can only access their assigned VLAN.

 Validation: Testing confirmed unauthorized VLAN access through trunk negotiation was no longer possible after secure port configurations were applied.

+## 8. Lesson Learned

+This project demonstrated how improper network segmentation can expose an enterprise environment to lateral movement attacks and unauthorized internal access between departments.

+Several important security concepts were reinforced through this lab:

+1. Enabling inter-VLAN routing without restriction creates significant security risks
+2. VLAN segmentation alone is not sufficient without proper ACL enforcement
+3. Access control lists (ACLs) are critical for limiting communication between departments
+4. Dynamic trunk negotiation can introduced VLAN hopping opportunities if left enabled
+5. Proper switchport configurations reduce the risk of unauthorized VLAN access
+6. Windows Defender Firewall can interfere with testing if ICMP rules are not configured properly
+7. Testing connectivity before and after security changes is essential for validating mitigation effectiveness

+This attack simulation demonstrated that devices in separate VLANs were initially able to communicate freely due to the unrestricted routing.
+After ACL enforcement, unauthorized communication between VLANs was successfully blocked, significantly reducing opportunities for lateral movement.

+This project also improved practical experience with:
+- Cisco L3 switch configuration
+- VLAN/SVI deployment
+- Kali Linux networking
+- ACL implementation
+- Enterprise network troubleshooting
+- Security-focused network design

+Overall this lab reinforced the importance of layered network defenses and demonstrated how proper segmentation and switch security configurations can reduce internal attacm sjrfaces in enterprise environments.